Lettuce grows best in the cool weather of spring and fall.

 - Aphids, flea beetle, cutworms, earwigs, leaf miners, snails, and slugs can attack lettuce.

 Interplanting: Interplant lettuce with beets, carrots, cucumbers, onions, radishes, and strawberries.

-Container Growing: A single head of lettuce does well in a 6 inch (15 cm) pot; in larger containers plant on 10 inch (25 cm) centers.
+Container Growing: A single head of lettuce does well in a 6-inch (15 cm) pot; in larger containers plant on 10 inches (25 cm) centers.